HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-3 Public Service and emcomm.md

 **RACES (Radio Amateur Civil Emergency Service)**:

-*RACES is an FCC Part 97 amateur radio service for civil defense communications during national emergencies.* {{< link id="T2C04" >}} {{< link id="T1A10" >}} Unlike the volunteer-focused ARES, RACES operates under the authority of government agencies during civil emergencies.
+*RACES is an FCC Part 97 amateur radio service for civil defense communications during national emergencies.* {{< link id="T2C04" >}} Unlike the volunteer-focused ARES, RACES operates under the authority of government agencies during civil emergencies.

-To participate in RACES, you need to be an FCC-licensed amateur radio operator who's also certified and enrolled with a civil defense organization.
+> **Key Information:** *To be the control operator of a RACES station, you need both an FCC-issued amateur operator license and certification of current enrollment by a civil defense organization.* {{< link id="T1A10" >}} {{< link id="T2C12" >}}

 During a declared emergency, RACES stations can only communicate with other RACES stations, government stations, or authorized amateur stations.

-RACES provides a structured, government-coordinated approach to emergency communications, handling everything from public safety alerts to coordinating disaster relief efforts.
+RACES provides a structured, government-coordinated approach to emergency communications.

 > **Key Information:**
 > The difference between ARES and RACES: